 We also knew our visitors were accessing Lot18 in increasingly diverse ways, and that this trend would continue.
 Rather than anticipate our users’ preferences, we developed a responsive site that adapts and feels natural on a wide range of web-connected devices.
 Responsive web design was central to our development strategy, but it forced us to think differently than we ever had in development work.

-Here are seven things we learned in building a responsive site in a short amount of time.
+Here are seven things we learned in building a responsive site in a short amount of time.1.
+Really, how many sites can you build?

 The good thing about being a developer is there’s always another device, browser or operating system to adapt to – no shortage of work.
 But building one version or app after another isn’t a sustainable strategy at a small company.
 Developing, testing and deploying a single code base streamlines almost every step in the process.
 When it’s crunch time and your eyes are tired, you can focus on one critical path – without distraction.2.
 The business comes first